-Example 5A: Closure of a division - No implementation before balance sheet date
+Example 5A Closure of a division - no implementation before balance sheet dateend of the reporting period

-On 12 December 2000 the board of an enterprise decided to close down a division.
-Before the balance sheet date (31 December 2000) the decision was not communicated to any of those affected and no other steps were taken to implement the decision.
+On 12 December 20X0 the board of an entity decided to close down a division.
+Before the balance sheet dateend of the reporting period (31 December 20X0) the decision was not communicated to any of those affected and no other steps were taken to implement the decision.